 At Albert Bartlett we work with a number of people who inspire us.
-Each of our ambassadors hold the same values as us: honesty, hard work and dedication to be the best in their category.
+Each of our ambassadors holds the same values as us: honesty, hard work and dedication to be the best in their category.

 Michel Roux Jr

 As the son of Michelin-starred chef Albert Roux, Michel Roux Jr was brought up loving good food.
 He’s now one of Britain’s most famous chefs, and it is an honour to have him as an ambassador.
-Owner of the two Michelin-starred Le Gavroche Restaurant, Michel also hosts BBC 2′s Masterchef: The Professionals and has written five popular cookbooks.
-In 2010 he opened two new London restaurants: ‘Roux at Parliament Square’ with Restaurant Associates, and ‘Roux at The Landau’ at the prestigious hotel, The Langham.
-Click here to read more about Michel and try his amazing recipes.
+Owner of the two Michelin-starred Le Gavroche Restaurant, Michel also hosted BBC 2′sMasterchef: The Professionals and has written five popular cookbooks.
+He has three further London restaurants: ‘Roux at Parliament Square’ with Restaurant Associates, and ‘Roux at The Landau’, along with "The Wigmore" both at the prestigious hotel, The Langham.
+To see some of Michel's lovely dishes, please click here.

-AP McCoy, MBE.OBE
+AP McCoy, MBE, OBE